How We Got All Our Kitchen Appliances For $400

 But one place we did save a lot of money on was kitchen appliances.

-I actually spent a few weeks perusing Craigslist in three different cities, and yard sale ads, and found lots of possibilities, but nothing I could say was really a great deal, and it wasn’t because I was picky either – my main criteria was that I didn’t want white.
+I spent a few weeks perusing Craigslist in three different cities and yard sale ads and found many possibilities, but nothing I could say was a great deal, and it wasn’t because I was picky either – my main criteria was that I didn’t want white.

-Then one day, I found an ad that seemed way to good to be true.
+Then, one day, I found an ad that seemed way too good to be true.

 A full suite of kitchen appliances – stove, microwave, refrigerator, and dishwasher – all for $400?

-This is exactly why I hate craigslist – so many scammers these days.
+This is exactly why I hate Craigslist – there are so many scammers these days.

 They don’t have a lot invested in these things, plus they’re pretty basic appliances, so they price them to sell.